 Transfer of Personal Information outside Australia

 - You acknowledge that the personal information, being the email address you provide and any subsequent email address you provide, may be transferred by the Department to a third party service provider, such as Cohga Pty Ltd and Amazon.com, Inc / Amazon Web Services.
-Cogha Pty Ltd is the Department's third party service provider that provides support and maintenance of the website in Queensland and Amazon Web Services is the Departmentâs third party service provider that provides the cloud environment that uses email servers located in the United States of America.
+Cogha Pty Ltd is the Department's third party service provider that provides support and maintenance of the website in South Australia and Amazon Web Services is the Departmentâs third party service provider that provides the cloud environment that uses email servers located in the United States of America.

 - The email address that you enter into the Database will be used by the Department's third party service provider for the sole purpose of generating and sending automatic email notifications relating to your access to and use of the Database.